Axcelis Technologies (NASDAQ:ACLS) Releases Q3 2021 Earnings Guidance

+Axcelis Technologies (NASDAQ:ACLS) last issued its earnings results on Tuesday, August 3rd.
+The semiconductor company reported $0.55 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.45 by $0.10.
+The business had revenue of $147.27 million for the quarter, compared to the consensus estimate of $137.27 million.
+Axcelis Technologies had a net margin of 11.87% and a return on equity of 11.86%.
+The business’s quarterly revenue was up 19.8% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $0.39 earnings per share.
+As a group, sell-side analysts forecast that Axcelis Technologies will post 2.46 earnings per share for the current fiscal year.

-In other Axcelis Technologies news, Director Jorge Titinger sold 3,500 shares of the company’s stock in a transaction on Friday, August 13th.
+In other Axcelis Technologies news, Director Jorge Titinger sold 3,500 shares of Axcelis Technologies stock in a transaction dated Friday, August 13th.
 The shares were sold at an average price of $42.86, for a total transaction of $150,010.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, EVP Douglas A. Lawson sold 4,022 shares of the company’s stock in a transaction on Monday, May 24th.
-The stock was sold at an average price of $40.50, for a total transaction of $162,891.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, VP Lynnette C. Fallon sold 4,978 shares of Axcelis Technologies stock in a transaction dated Monday, August 9th.
+The stock was sold at an average price of $44.00, for a total transaction of $219,032.00.
 The disclosure for this sale can be found here.
-Insiders have sold 12,500 shares of company stock worth $531,933 over the last three months.
-2.11% of the stock is currently owned by insiders.
+Insiders own 2.11% of the company’s stock.

-An institutional investor recently raised its position in Axcelis Technologies stock.
-Royal Bank of Canada boosted its stake in shares of Axcelis Technologies, Inc. (NASDAQ:ACLS) by 26.1% in the second quarter, according to its most recent disclosure with the SEC.
-The firm owned 3,486 shares of the semiconductor company’s stock after acquiring an additional 721 shares during the period.
-Royal Bank of Canada’s holdings in Axcelis Technologies were worth $141,000 at the end of the most recent quarter.
-77.62% of the stock is owned by institutional investors and hedge funds.
+A hedge fund recently raised its stake in Axcelis Technologies stock.
+Royal Bank of Canada boosted its stake in Axcelis Technologies, Inc. (NASDAQ:ACLS) by 26.1% in the second quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 3,486 shares of the semiconductor company’s stock after purchasing an additional 721 shares during the quarter.
+Royal Bank of Canada’s holdings in Axcelis Technologies were worth $141,000 as of its most recent filing with the SEC.
+77.62% of the stock is owned by institutional investors.

 Axcelis Technologies, Inc engages in the manufacture of capital equipment for the semiconductor chip manufacturing industry.
 It ion implantation systems product line includes high current, medium current, and high energy implanters.
 It also offers post-sales equipment service and support, such as spare parts, equipment upgrades, used equipment, maintenance services, and customer training.